Are you planning to visit Singapore with your partner on a holiday soon?

 What does the ArtScience Museum offer to visitors?

-- Nighttime exhibitions – On the third Thursday of every month, ArtScience Museum stays open past its regular hours until 10pm.
-These events, dubbed ArtScience Late, gives visitors an exclusive look at the museum’s subjects after hours.
-Special events and performances are also held at ArtScience Late.
+- Nighttime events – On the third Thursday of every month, ArtScience Museum stays open past its regular hours until 10 pm.
+These events, dubbed ArtScience Late, gives you an exclusive look at the museum’s subjects after hours.
+Special events and shows are also held at ArtScience Late.

 - Film screenings – ArtScience On Screen is the museum’s impressive film program.
 It is committed to educate through film.
 Both local and international films are shown, with films rotating fairly frequently.

 - Educational workshops – ArtScience Museum hosts many workshops and provide great opportunities for couples to spend time together.